When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 Suzie:

-It’s just they don’t have the benefit of having years learning how to build the brand, which is what a lot of the larger consumer packaged goods companies teach.
-And they often do not necessarily have access to consultants or marketers or employees that have that experience either, so it comes down to a very similar story.
+It’s just they don’t have the benefit of years spent learning to build the brand, which is what a lot of the larger consumer packaged goods companies teach.

-There’s a founder who has an unmet need based on their personal experience and that leads to a product insight.
+- There’s a founder who has an unmet personal need or experience that leads to a product insight.

 Versus what I’ve done, which is a similar process.